-Brighton Dome has been working over the pandemic to deliver events when safely possible to do so and we are continuing to adapt our Covid-19 safety measures as changes to circumstances and guidance arises.
+Brighton Dome has worked over the pandemic to deliver events when safely possible to do so and we are continuing to adapt our Covid-19 safety measures as changes to circumstances and guidance arises.
 Despite the ending of legal restrictions these continuing measures are in place to help keep our staff, audience and artists as safe as possible and to help minimise disruption to events and we review them regularly in line with any changes to risks.

 Can I come to the event if I’m feeling unwell?